-Occasionally, dust and/or moisture may build up on the lenses of your telescope.
+Occasionally, dust and/or moisture may build up on the lens of your telescope.
 Special care should be taken when cleaning any instrument so as not to damage the optics.

-If dust has built up on a lens surface, remove the dust with a brush (made of camel's hair) or a can of pressurized air.
+If dust has built up on the optics, remove it with a brush (made of camel's hair) or a can of pressurized air.
 Spray at an angle to the lens for approximately two to four seconds.
-Then, use an optical cleaning solution and optical cleaning tissue to remove any remaining debris.
+Then, use an optical cleaning solution and white tissue paper to remove any remaining debris.
 Apply the solution to the tissue and then apply the tissue paper to the lens.
-Low pressure strokes should go from the center of the lens to the outer portion.
+Low pressure strokes should go from the center of the corrector to the outer portion.
 Do NOT rub in circles!